 Outside of work one of Mark’s passions is snowboarding, converting from skiing 12 years ago, he’s never looked back, he also is a huge Welsh rugby fan and a keen walker and cyclist.
 He’s not yet ventured into the underwater realm and is hoping that his involvement with the Manta Trust might finally inspire him to take the plunge!

 Mark is excited to serve as a trustee for The Manta Trust and to learn more about the amazing and graceful creatures the Trust works so hard to protect and help flourish.
 Mark is hoping that his wealth of experience in the charity sector will assist The Manta Trust’s development as the leading authority in their field.

-Alongside his successful legal career he has always taken an active interest in environmental matters.
-Most recently Nic has been working with WWF in Brazil on a variety of their projects.
+Nic Trollope was a partner of Conyers Dill & Pearman, barristers and attorneys, in Bermuda before retiring in 2010.
+He has always taken an active interest in environmental matters.
+He supported WWF in Brazil on a variety of their projects and was on the board of the Bermuda Aquarium, Museum and Zoo.
 Nic feels very privileged to complement his experiences in this as a trustee of the Manta Trust.

 Wildlife TV Presenter

 Steve Backshall is a BAFTA-winning English naturalist, writer and television presenter, best known for BBC TV's Deadly 60.
 His other BBC work includes being part of the expedition teams in Lost Land of the Tiger, Lost Land of the Volcano and Lost Land of the Jaguar.
 He has worked for the National Geographic Channel and the Discovery Channel, has published three novels for children and several non-fiction works.

 An all-round action man and larger-than-life individual, Steve has been a powerful voice for sharks and rays for many years, particularly in changing people’s mindsets behind their unfortunate reputation, and raising awareness of the fisheries threatening them with extinction.